What is Phil Collins' Net Worth?

 Solo Recording Career

 In March 1996, Collins left Genesis so he could focus on his own solo music.
 While he was still a member of Genesis, he had been releasing his own solo work simultaneously with his work with the band.
-These solo albums include "Face Value" (1981), "Hello, I must Be Going!"
+These solo albums include "Face Value" (1981), "Hello, I Must Be Going!"
 (1982), "No Jacket Required" (1985), "…But Seriously" (1989), and "Both Sides" (1993).

-Phil's 1985 album "No Jacket Required" sold over 20 million copies worldwide and still stands today as one of the best selling albums ever.
+Phil's 1985 album "No Jacket Required" sold over 20 million copies worldwide and still stands today as one of the best-selling albums ever.

-Following his departure from the band, he formed the Phil Collins Big Band, with him on the drums.
+Following his departure from the band, he formed the Phil Collins Big Band with him on the drums.
 They toured around performing jazzy tunes and renditions of Genesis and Collin's own material.
-In October 1996, he released "Dance into the Light", his sixth solo studio album.
+In October 1996, he released "Dance into the Light," his sixth solo studio album.
 Although it reached No. 4 in the UK and NO. 23 in the US charts, it had a poor critical reception and had a poorer commercial performance than any of his previous solo albums.

 Collins was recruited by Disney to write and perform songs for its upcoming animated film "Tarzan" (1999).
-The results—featuring Collins singing his songs in English, French, Italian, German and Spanish for dubbed versions of the film and soundtrack—were widely well-received.
+The results—featuring Collins singing his songs in English, French, Italian, German, and Spanish for dubbed versions of the film and soundtrack—were widely well-received.
 In particular, the track "You'll Be in My Heart" spent 19 weeks at No. 1 on the Billboard Adult Contemporary chart, which up until then was the longest time a single track had spent in that spot.
-Additionally, for "You'll Be in My Heart", in 2000 Collins won the Academy Award and Golden Globe Award for Best Original Song.
+Additionally, for "You'll Be in My Heart," in 2000, Collins won the Academy Award and Golden Globe Award for Best Original Song.

 Awards and Other Work

 In 2015, Collins signed a deal with Warner Music Group to remaster all of his solo albums.
 Then, in 2016, he published his autobiography, "Not Dead Yet".
-Since then, he has remained busy with touring, both as a solo act and also with Genesis (the band have reunited a few times, such as in 2006 for their "Turn It On Again: The Tour" reunion tour).
+Since then, he has remained busy with touring, both as a solo act and also with Genesis (the band has reunited a few times, such as in 2006 for their "Turn It On Again: The Tour" reunion tour).
 His solo work brought him both fans' following and accolades, including seven Grammy Awards, six Brit Awards, three American Music Awards, an Academy Award, two Golden Globe Awards as well as a Disney Legend Award.

 Personal Life

-Collins has been married three times, and divorced three times.
+Collins has been married three times and divorced three times.
 Over the course of his three failed marriages, Phil Collins has paid his ex-wives a total of $84 million in divorce settlements, roughly half of which went to his third wife, Orianne Cevey, as we detail in a moment.

 His first marriage was to Andrea Bertorelli, from 1975 to 1980.
-They were actually classmates in a drama class in London, and first met when they were 11 years old.
-They later reconnected at a Genesis performance in Vancouver, and began a relationship.
+They were actually classmates in a drama class in London and first met when they were 11 years old.
+They later reconnected at a Genesis performance in Vancouver and began a relationship.
 Together, they have one son, Simon Collins, the former vocalist and drummer of rock band Sound of Contact.

 His second marriage to Jill Tavelman lasted from 1984 to 1996.
 Their divorce settlement included a reported $25 million payment from Collins to Tavelman.
-Together they have one daughter, the actress Lily Collins.
+Together, they have one daughter, the actress Lily Collins.

 His third marriage, to Orianne Cevey, lasted from 1999 to 2008.
 As part of their divorce settlement, Collins paid Cevey $45 million.
 They have two sons together.